reubenstr/ElectroPup/pcbs/README.md

 Custom libraries used for these projects may be found on my github repo: [https://github.com/reubenstr/kicad-libraries](https://github.com/reubenstr/kicad-libraries)

-See the notes.txt in each project for next revision error fixes.
+See the README.md in each project for next revision error fixes.

 ## Auxiliary Board